issavejdani/issavejdani/README.md

 ### Hi there 👋

 I'm a technical writer who specializes in creating documentation for software, APIs, and RESTful web services.
-I can help you revise the README file in your repository
+I can help you revise the README file in your repository.

 I have been a developer in the past.
 I have experience programming in Java, C#, PHP, Python, and Javascript.